Shelton & Steele

 USAF Transition Assistance Program

-He and his family came on the 4th of July and brought everyone a lunch of steaks, shrimp, fresh baked bread etc. It was a feast no one had had in a long time.
+A month after we met, he and his family came to our homeless shelter on the 4th of July and brought 80 steaks, 20 pounds of shrimp, fresh baked bread etc. for our residents.
+It was a feast no one had had in a long time.
+It inspired us all.

 The Turning Point Homeless Shelter

 Las Vegas: 702-534-0100

 New York: 646-485-4000